RxSwiftCommunity/RxGRDB/README.md

     })
 ```

-The behavior of a values observable depends on whether you use a [database queue], or a [database pool].
+Depending on whether you use a [database queue], or a [database pool], the values emitted by such an observable are exactly the same.
+But the concurrent behavior changes.

 - [Values Observables in a Database Queue](#values-observables-in-a-database-queue)
 - [Values Observables in a Database Pool](#values-observables-in-a-database-pool)